pyscript/pyscript/GOVERNANCE.md

 **3.4.
 Consideration of Views and Objections**.
 Prompt consideration shall be given to the written views and objections of all Contributors.

 **3.5.
 Written procedures**.
 This governance document and other materials documenting this project's development process shall be available to any interested person.

+### Decision-Making Guide

+This section describes how PyScript governing bodies (generally called “maintainers”) make decisions.
+This section provides clarity to all users, around the process around how decisions are made while providing a clear guide that can be consulted in case of doubts and the process to resolve conflicts and reach a resolution.

+We seek to honor the principles of collaboration, inclusive participation, and responsive decision making.
+Some aspects of this decision-making guide are required while others are provided as recommendations and are optional.
+We have clearly noted the optional aspects of decision making below.

+Finally, the PyScript `maintainters` group may either intervene, or be called upon, in the event that issues arise in the decision-making process and it comes short in providing the right guidance on specific subjects.
+This includes, but is not limited to: process ambiguity, violations of the decision-making process, mitigating circumstances that require process exceptions, etc.

+NOTE: This process aims to be a tool to help and not get in the way of the decision making process itself (turning it into a long and bureaucratic hassle), and is inspired by other successful projects such as the Python and Jupyter projects.

 ## 4. No Confidentiality.